Core Web Vitals: LCP – What It Is and How to Improve It for SEO

 - The LCP is in the viewport for mobile or desktop.
 Things in your footer are not likely to count, so this really is focusing on the top of your page.

-For more about the coming update, read the rest of our Page Experience series:
+For more about this algorithm update, read the rest of our page experience series:

 - What’s the Page Experience Update?